People & Things that Inspire Me

 Other Sources of Inspiration

-Sure, I work there, but the highly talented people at meltmedia produce some amazing code, design and ideas.
+I have found my work tribe at Showit Inc. The highly talented people at Showit produce an amazing app for showing off your creativity, super cool design templates, and they are truly a people-first organization.
 It's a privilege to work with such an amazing group of like-minded people.
-It's a bonus that the company encourages me to motorize my office furniture.
+It's a bonus that the company doesn't discourage the motorizing of office furniture.

 Input is a flexible system of fonts designed specifically for code by David Jonathan Ross.
 It offers both monospaced and proportional fonts, all with a large range of widths, weights, and styles for richer code formatting.